Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/install-configure.md

 ## Step 1.
 Set up the Collector App
-Access release-script files to run and install Brain and/or Immunity from Bintray.
+Access release-script files to run and install Brain and Immunity from Bintray.
 **Note:** You should receive your Bintray credentials with your purchase of Kong Enterprise.
 If you need Bintray credentials, contact from **Kong Support**.
 1. Log in to **Bintray** and retrieve your BINTRAY_USERNAME and BINTRAY_API_KEY.
 2. Click your **username** to get the dropdown menu.